If you’re applying to Anglia Ruskin for the first time and you’re from the UK or EU, this information is for you.

 Any amount you’re entitled to is paid to you in addition to your main student finance package.
 It’s paid directly into your bank account in three instalments, at the same time as any Maintenance Loan or other grants you get.

 You can’t get this grant if the dependent adult is also a student receiving student finance funding.

-You can apply for help with childcare costs, up to £155.24 per week for one child or up to £266.15 per week for more than one child.
+You can apply for help with childcare costs, up to £159.59 per week for one child or up to £273.60 per week for two or more children.